Clan del Golfo: Organization and structure

-On June 8, 2020, three Gulf Clan members who were planning to kill civilians in Chocó were arrested.
+On June 8, 2020, three Clan del Golfo members who were planning to kill civilians in Chocó were arrested.
 On June 12, 2020, Urabá police arrested alleged Clan del Golfo member Alexander Asprilla, alias "Perea."
 Perea was suspected of being involved in selective killings in the municipalities of Bahía Solano, Nuquí, Juradó, as well as other townships and villages of the area.
 On June 13, 2020, it was revealed that 26 Clan del Golfo members were arrested in Santa Marta.
-Among those detained were local leaders thought to be responsible for a recent wave of violence.
+Among those detained were local leaders thought to be responsible for a wave of recent violence.
 It was also revealed that 48 Clan del Golfo members, including 5 local leaders, had been detained in Santa Marta since the beginning of 2020.

-On June 23, 2020, the Colombian National Police revealed in a national radio broadcast that shortly before the arrest of Téllez, a former member of the rival Los Rastrojos criminal group Marlon Gregorio Celis Caballero, alias 'Loquillo' or 'Felipe', was named "as the new leader of the Gulf Clan."
-An operative from Ciénaga with the alias "Diana" was also named as head of the cartel's financial operations, money laundering and drug trafficking operations.
-Under Loquillo's leadership, the Clan del Golfo concentrates its criminal actions on the Caribbean Trunk, especially in Santa Marta and the surrounding municipalities of the Magdalena department, using new platforms large cocaine shipments through boats that dock near the municipalities of Magdalena in Puebloviejo and Ciénaga.
-On June 26, 2020, it was revealed that the Clan del Golfo had started a direct conflict with FARC dissidents called Operation Mil and dispatched 1,000 of its paramilitaries from Urabá, southern Córdoba and Chocó to remove FARC dissents from northern Antioquia and control the entire municipality of Ituango.
+On June 23, 2020, the Colombian National Police revealed in a national radio broadcast that, shortly before the arrest of Téllez, a former member of the rival Los Rastrojos criminal group, Marlon Gregorio Celis Caballero, alias "Loquillo" or "Felipe," was named "as the new leader of the Gulf Clan."
+An operative from Ciénaga with the alias "Diana" was also named as head of the cartel's financial operations, money laundering, and drug trafficking operations.
+Under Loquillo's leadership, the Clan del Golfo concentrated its criminal actions on the Caribbean Trunk, especially in Santa Marta and the surrounding municipalities of the Magdalena department, using new platforms large cocaine shipments through boats that dock near the municipalities of Magdalena in Pueblo Viejo and Ciénaga.
+On June 26, 2020, it was revealed that the Clan del Golfo had started a direct conflict with FARC dissidents called Operation Mil and dispatched 1,000 of its paramilitaries from Urabá, southern Córdoba, and Chocó to remove FARC dissents from northern Antioquia and control the entire municipality of Ituango.

 On September 19, 2020, The Economist described the Clan del Golfo as now a group "composed of demobilized right-wing paramilitaries."
 On October 8, 2020, it was revealed that El Soldado was killed in the course of military operations in the Antioquia region of Lower Cacua.
-Prior to his death El Soldado was serving as the leader of the Julio César Vargas substructure of the Clan del Golfo.
-In addition to the Colombian military killing El Soldado, the Colombian National Police confirmed the arrests of 13 members of Clan del Golfo's "Héroes del Caribe", which serves a cell of the cartel's Self-Defense Forces of Colombia, in Cartagena.
-Among those arrested included regional Clan del Golfo leader Edwin Enrique Caballero Santander, known under the alias of El Brother.
-At this time, it was also revealed that military operations which had been carried out in the Colombian regions of Antioquia, Atlántico, Córdoba and Sucre had significantly diminished the influence of the Clan del Golfo.
+Prior to his death, El Soldado was serving as the leader of the Julio César Vargas substructure of the Clan del Golfo.
+In addition to the Colombian military killing El Soldado, the Colombian National Police confirmed the arrests of 13 members of Clan del Golfo's "Héroes del Caribe," which served a cell of the cartel's Self-Defense Forces of Colombia, in Cartagena.
+Among those arrested includes regional Clan del Golfo leader Edwin Enrique Caballero Santander, known under the alias of El Brother.
+At the time, it was also revealed that military operations which had been carried out in the Colombian regions of Antioquia, Atlántico, Córdoba and Sucre had significantly diminished the influence of the Clan del Golfo.